 BNB Smart Chain node can have one of the following client implementations:

 AvalancheGo is the node implementation for the Avalanche network in Golang.
-You can find API documentation in the Chainstack Avalanche API reference and the official Avalanche documentation.
+You can find API documentation in the Chainstack Avalanche API reference.

 Nitro is the official node for the Arbitrum protocol.
 It is a fully integrated, complete layer 2 optimistic rollup system that includes fraud proofs, the sequencer, token bridges, advanced calldata compression, and more.
 For available methods, see Chainstack Arbitrum API reference and the official Arbitrum documentation.